Development of a Finite Element Model for Passive and Active Noise Control Design Procedures

 Purdue University

-Methods are developed to analyze and optimize sound in elastic-porous (e.g., foam), solid and fluid domains.
-Unlike approximate solution tools that have been used for the modeling of foam type materials, methods based on rigorous physical and mathematical principles are developed.
-The resulting development is used for the analysis of noise controls treatments in applications such as vehicle sound insulation, mufflers and ducts, headliners, seats, carpets, trim lining, and enclosure liners.
+Methods have been developed to analyze and optimize sound within elastic-porous materials (e.g., foam), as well as in solid and fluid domains.
+Unlike approximate solution tools previously employed for modeling foam-type materials, these methods are based on rigorous physical and mathematical principles.
+This advanced development is utilized for the analysis of noise control treatments in various applications, including vehicle sound insulation, mufflers and ducts, headliners, seats, carpets, trim lining, and enclosure liners.
+For more details, see The Imagery of Sound.
+NASA Spinoff 2000